stemjail/stemjail/README.md

-# StemJail: Dynamic user-activity isolation
+# StemJail: Evolving jails for user activities

 StemJail brings to the enduser a mechanism to automatically isolate processes according to the data access pattern (usage).
 This proof of concept relies on Linux user namespaces and thus is available to unprivileged users.